 During 2005-2011, Prof. Ko was appointed as adjunct faculty for the Master of Software Engineering (MSE) program in School of Computer Science at Carnegie Mellon University.
 Before joining KAIST in 2004, Prof. Ko worked as a postdoctoral research associate in the Distributed Scalable Systems Division at the USC Information Sciences Institute (ISI).
 At ISI, he worked in the CHIME, WebScripter and SIM-TBASSCO projects.
 He is the principal architect of SIM-TBASSCO's schemes for semantic representation, semantic gauges and component linking.
 He has played a key role at the project in developing a metadata framework for describing software components and a reasoning mechanism to measure semantic interoperability and compatibility between software components.
 As part of his Ph.D. dissertation as well as the project work, he designed and developed a component-based application scripting mechanism that allows users build high-level information management applications by describing the execution behavior and data-flow among distributed software components.
 Previously, Prof. Ko worked on GeoWorlds and DASHER projects, where he developed geo-spatial information gathering, analysis and visualization components.
 Before joining USC, he was a full-time lecturer in the Computer Science Department at the Korea Air Force Academy.

-Prof. In-Young Ko is serving and an editor or a program committee member of a number of domestic and international journals and conferences.
+Prof. In-Young Ko is serving as an editor or a program committee member of a number of domestic and international journals and conferences.